Zainshah78/Tailwind-CSS-/README.md

-# Tailwind-CSS-
+# Tailwind-CSS
-Microsoft - Official Home Page clone using Tailwind CSS with mobile first approach.
+Microsoft - Official Home Page clone using Tailwind CSS with a mobile-first approach.